funaction/marxan.toolbox/README.md

 https://github.com/josesalgr/riverPlanningTools/tree/v0.1

 ## Usage
-please consult the corresponding documentation which can be achived by typing the indicated R command followed by the character ">"
+please consult the corresponding documentation which can be achived by typing the indicated R command

 ### create the
 - planning unit input file "pu.csv"